iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 You can see your new deployed dapp in  : https://explorer.iex.ec in the "last dapp registrations" tab.

+# Test your factorial app
+In the apps directory you can find the source code of a simple factorial in python : apps/factorial.py With the command : pyinstaller --onefile factorial.py, we have generated : apps/factorial. you can test it before deploying it on iexec network.

+`./apps/factorial 15`{{execute}}

-# I deploy the app in iexec network
+# Deploy the binary app in iexec network
 First login to iexec network with your ethereum address and obtain an access token

 `iexec account login`{{execute}}